The Future of Law Firms

-Once an economic system becomes more focused on its products and services´s staging than on the products and services themselves I think it´s time to start to think about a “scenographic economy”.
-If you´re in retail or online (it should be and soon btw) you might like to listen up here.
-“Stage” as a term has emancipated itself out of the art and culture sphere.
+Once an economic system becomes more focused on the staging of its products and services than on the products and services themselves, I think it’s time to start thinking about a “scenographic economy”.
+If you’re in retail or online (it should be and soon btw) you might like to listen up here.
+“Stage” as a term has emancipated itself from the art and culture sphere.
 Our entire existence becomes a stage in the Digital Modern era it seems.
-“The boards that mean the world” in the sense of Shakespeare are the ones that we stand on 24/7 now.
+“The boards that mean the world” in the sense of Shakespeare are those we stand on 24/7 now.

-Sometimes they´re our owns – mostly they´re other´s.
-Everything is staged and everybody stages oneself newly every day.
+Sometimes they’re our own – mostly they belong to others.
+Everything is staged and everybody stages themselves afresh every day.

 A Future Scenario In Iceland

-Following the biggest national economy crash of the last 100 years Icelanders not only had to face the ruins of their once proudly built financial assets but a severe national identity crisis.
-Yet simultaneously they had the chance to start from scratch.
-What happened next was truly inspiring to me and obviously for quite a large number of Icelanders, too.
-A new leadership emerged with a great energy to their actions that one might like to call “disruptive” looking at it from today´s perspective.
-In 2009 I took on a series of netnographic interviews with selected thought leaders and decision makers.
+Following the biggest national economy crash of the last 100 years, Icelanders not only had to face the ruins of their once proudly built financial assets but a severe national identity crisis.
+Yet, simultaneously they had the chance to start from scratch.
+What happened next was truly inspiring to me and obviously for quite a large number of Icelanders too.
+A new leadership emerged with a great energy to their actions that could be called “disruptive”, looking at it from today’s perspective.
+In 2009, I took on a series of netnographic interviews with selected thought leaders and decision makers.
 This report mirrors some of my impressions.
-The bottom line: I genuinely am under the impression that Iceland works as a kind of “future lab” for potential future forms western societies might take on in the future.
+The bottom line: I am genuinely under the impression that Iceland works as a kind of “future lab” for potential future forms that might be adopted by western societies in the future.

-From 2009 to 2013 on behalf of Think Tank W.I.R.E., Zurich, I was invited to participate as an expert in their “healthlab” project.
-Behind closed doors we discussed the most important challenges and action fields for a future health system with entrepreneurs, politicians and scientist.
-As part of a series of suggestions on what actually do about that future my concept for a grass-roots democratic think tank became part of the book “hacking healthcare”.
+From 2009 to 2013 on behalf of the Think Tank, W.I.R.E., in Zurich, I was invited to participate as an expert in its “healthlab” project.
+Behind closed doors we discussed the most important challenges and action fields for a future health system with entrepreneurs, politicians, and scientists.
+As part of a series of suggestions on what to actually do about that future, my concept for a grass-roots democratic think tank became part of the book Hacking Healthcare.